Using technical indicators in forex is a key step a forex trader should master.

 However, volatility measures the rate of change of the security in both directions.

 To derive volatility, the security’s mean price forms the basis.
-This means is taken over a certain period.
+This mean is taken over a certain period.
 From this mean, volatility measures how far prices have deviated from the mean price.

-Volatility can help traders to understand the security or the currency pair’s behavior.
+Volatility can help traders to understand the security or the currency pair’s behaviour.

 Although the term volatility is used in many cases, it refers only to historical volatility.
 This is a measure of the historical changes of the currency pair.